Arko Mukhaerjee

-Arko Mukherjee, popularly known by his artist name, Arko Mukhaerjee, is an Indian singer, playback singer and an urban folk musician from Calcutta, India.
+Arko Mukherjee is an International musician, music researcher, Urban folk artist, playback singer from Calcutta, India.
 He sings folk songs in various languages including Bengali and Nepali.
 The singer can sing in more than 20 languages and plays five different instruments.
 He sings folk music to blues, soul and several tribal music forms from different parts of the world.
 He researches on the roots of folk and contemporary music by travelling around different parts of the world as Europe, America, Bangladesh and Nepal.